caddyserver/website/src/docs/markdown/conventions.md

 All other OSes use the Linux/BSD directory path.

-The data directory must not be treated like a cache.
-Its contents are not ephemeral or merely for the sake of performance.
+**The data directory must not be treated as a cache.** Its contents are **not** ephemeral or merely for the sake of performance.
 Caddy stores TLS certificates, private keys, OCSP staples, and other necessary information to the data directory.
-It should not be purged without an understanding of the implications.
+It should not be purged without understanding the implications.

 It is crucial that this directory is persistent and writeable by Caddy.